PowerRuby/DE_train_03/README.md

 <img src="images/files_involved.png" alt="ActionCable" width="900"/>

 Once you identify the `disable_request_forgery_protection` setting you will be able to search the web for details on this aspect of ActionCable and end up in identifying this [RAILSGUIDE](https://guides.rubyonrails.org/action_cable_overview.html#allowed-request-origins) on ActionCable.
 You are free to approach your study of Rails as you prefer.
-It is also possible to find formal training, but it  will be presumably focused on other platforms.
+It is also possible to find formal training, but that will be presumably focused on other platforms of execution.
 It is up to you to adapt the knowledge you will acquire to IBM i and PowerRuby.

 In case you suspect issues in PowerRuby builds contact **support@powerruby.com**.
 We are doing our best to help (or re-route requests) although this process could involve some time...